Oregon Ducks football

 The Oregon Ducks football program is a college football team for the University of Oregon, located in the U.S. state of Oregon.
-The team competes at the NCAA Division I level in the FBS and is a member of the Pac-12 Conference (Pac-12).
-Although now known as the Ducks, the team was commonly called the Webfoot's until the mid-1960s.
+The team competes at the NCAA Division I level in the FBS and is a member of the Big Ten Conference (B1G).
+Though now known as the Ducks, the team was commonly called the Webfoots until the mid-1960s.

 The program first fielded a football team in 1894.
 Oregon plays its home games at the 54,000 seat Autzen Stadium in Eugene.
-Its main rivals are the Oregon State Beavers and the Washington Huskies.
-The Ducks and Beavers historically end each regular season with their rivalry game in late November.
-The program has been one of the most successful programs since the 2010s.
-Oregon football has been known in recent years for its unique uniform style.
+The program has been one of the most successful programs in college football since the 2000s.
+Oregon has been known in recent years for their creative uniforms, helmets, and logo designs, facilitated by a close partnership with Nike, which was founded in Eugene, Oregon by then-student Phil Knight and his track coach, Bill Bowerman.

 History

 Early history (1894–1950)

-The football program began in 1894 and played its first game on March 24, 1894, defeating Albany College 44–3 under head coach Cal Young.
-Cal Young left after that first game and J.A.
-Church took over the coaching position in the fall for the rest of the season.
+Football was born at the University of Oregon after students attended the contest between Stanford and Multnomah on New Year's Day, 1894, at Multnomah Field in Portland.
+After the game they determined to field a team for the university.
+Unwilling to wait until the 1894 season in the fall, the students set about practicing in the winter and scheduled a game vs. Albany College on March 24, 1894, which they won 44–2.
+Cal Young was the team's coach, who had previous football experience from Bishop Scott Academy in Portland, and Frank Matthews the captain.

+J.A.
+Church took over the coaching the 1894 team in the fall.
 Oregon finished the season with two additional losses and a tie, but went undefeated the following season, winning all four of its games under head coach Percy Benson.
 In 1899, the football team left the state for the first time, playing the California Golden Bears in Berkeley, California.
 Oregon's largest margin of victory came in 1910 when they defeated the University of Puget Sound 115–0.